DEFRA/software-development-standards/README.md

 We only ask that contributions are made using pull requests, where they can then be discussed and approved by the [DEFRA/sds-group](https://github.com/orgs/DEFRA/teams/sds-group).

-Please read the [contribution guidelines](/CONTRIBUTING.md) first for more details.
+Please ensure you have read our [principles](principles.md) first, and then [contribution guidelines](/CONTRIBUTING.md) for details on how to get started.

 ## License